16EAGLE/getSpatialData/README.md

 #### Preprocessing
-* `prepSentinel()` – makes downloaded Sentinel datasets ready-to-use by automatically inspecting, extracting, sorting and converting the relevant contents of the datasets to a user-defined format.
+* `prepSentinel()` **beta** – makes downloaded Sentinel datasets ready-to-use by automatically inspecting, extracting, sorting and converting the relevant contents of the datasets to a user-defined format.
-* `cropFAST()` – crops a raster file to a spatial extent using GDAL.
+* `cropFAST()` **beta** – crops a raster file to a spatial extent using GDAL.
 It is useful when working with large-scale, memory-intensive datasets.

 #### Session Login